nvidia-holoscan/holohub/tutorials/windows_vm/README.md

 ![duplicate_display](./duplicate_display.png)

-####

 ## Communication Performance between Host and VM

 The performance of a Windows VM running on a Linux under KVM-based virtualization is well-studied in the research literature.
 The performance is dependent on specific hardware and applications.
 In this tutorial, we provide the data-transfer performance in our hardware configuration.

 > **Note**: Firewalls in both Windows VM and Linux host need to be properly configured to allow
-> network traffic between the two systems.
+> network traffic between the two OS.
 Configuring exact firewall rules is out-of-scope of this
 > tutorial.
 However, we provide a few tips below as guiding help on this topic.

 **Allowing Network Traffic between VM and Host**

 Use a "bridge device" for the VM's network configuration.

 ![vm_network_config](./vm_network_config.png)